webkom/holonet/docs/handler.rst

 Holonet Handler
 ---------------

-The mail_handler is the main funtion in holonet.
-Postfix pipes mail into holonet and holonet decides what do do with it and lookup the recipients.
+The mail_handler is the main function in Holonet.
+Postfix pipes mail into Holonet and Holonet decides what do do with it and lookup the recipients.

 Postfix needs to know where to deliver local mails: